dabit3/aws-appsync-react-workshop/README.md

 Now when we create items, the user's identity is stored with each request.

-Next, we need to add an index on the table holding the pet data.
+Next, we need to add an index on the table holding the talk data.
 Open the Data Sources tab & click on the DynamoDB table link.
 From the DynamoDB table view, click on __indexes__ & __Create Index__.

 Here, create a new index.
 The partition key should be __userId__ & the index name needs to be __userId-index__.